 Student Code of Conduct

-Emergency notification at RELLIS is provided though the Code Blue program, an emergency notification communications system utilized for for contacting students, faculty and staff.
+Emergency notification at RELLIS is provided though the Blinn Alert program, an emergency notification communications system utilized for for contacting students, faculty and staff.
 The system is used for emergencies, school closings or other vital information.
 Students at RELLIS are automatically enrolled in the alert system.

-Alerts can be sent via phone call, text and email and will contain details of the situation and ask for confirmation upon receipt.
+Alerts can be sent via phone call, text and email and will contain details of the situation.
 At the beginning of each semester a system-wide test is completed, typically within the first three weeks of class.